 The Wisconsin 4-H program is committed to providing youth development opportunities and promoting positive change for all young people in Wisconsin.
 The 4-H Movement defines the values of the Wisconsin 4-H program and helps bring together its mission and vision.
 In Wisconsin 4-H we value:

-- Being Yourself: Find and share your authentic sparks and interests; - Belonging Together: Recognize, understand, respect, and appreciate each other; - Building Connections: Grow positive relationships with peers and adults; - Biscovering Skills: Develop skills through hands-on learning to help you succeed and thrive; Exploring New Opportunities: Open the door to new experiences, projects, and places; and Giving Back to Your Community: Make meaningful contributions through community service and leadership.
+- Being Yourself: Find and share your authentic sparks and interests; - Belonging Together: Recognize, understand, respect, and appreciate each other; - Building Connections: Grow positive relationships with peers and adults; - Back to Your Community: Make meaningful contributions through community service and leadership.